pyhys/minimalmodbus/doc/develop.rst

 Other useful internal functions
 ------------------------------------------------------------------------------
 There are several useful (module level) helper functions available in the :mod:`minimalmodbus` module.
+The module level helper functions can be used without any hardware connected.
 See :ref:`internalminimalmodbus`.
-These can be used also when developing your own Modbus instrument hardware.
+These can be handy when developing your own Modbus instrument hardware.

 For example::